 During the period 1900 through 1922, the growth of Hillsdale Township remained slow.
 The character of the town was still rural with farming the principal occupation for those of its residents who did not commute to jobs in the large nearby cities of New York, Jersey City and Paterson.
-Local storekeepers, businessmen and officials of the railroad were in the main the community leaders who ran the town.
+Local storekeepers, businessmen, and officials of the railroad were the main community leaders who ran the town.